mkh1991/pitch-control/README.md

 ## pitch-control

-A modern, high-performance Python library for calculating pitch control in football (soccer) using advanced vectorization and just-in-time compilation.
+A high-performance Python library for calculating pitch control in football (soccer) using NumPy vectorization and additional speed-ups upto 10x with Numba.
-Based on [Laurie Shaw's](https://github.com/Friends-of-Tracking-Data-FoTD/LaurieOnTracking/tree/master) implementation of the Spearman model.
+Based on [Laurie Shaw's](https://github.com/Friends-of-Tracking-Data-FoTD/LaurieOnTracking/tree/master) implementation of the Spearman physics-based model, which is the only currently supported model.
+It also implements a simple model of acceleration if provided for player times calculation.
-Currently only supports the Spearman physics-based model.

 ## Features

-🚀 **High Performance**: <X> speedup using Numba JIT compilation
+🚀 **High Performance**: 10x speedup using Numba JIT compilation
 ⚡ **Vectorized Operations**: Efficient NumPy-based calculations
 🧠 **Realistic Physics**: Proper acceleration, reaction times, position-specific parameters
 🎛️ **Configurable**: Easy to customize parameters and behavior